コンテンツにスキップ

 IMG_6705_th

-The Honmoku Juniten High School Drama Club created a script called ``Nippon,'' based on the ``Chubya'' (a dance hall on the first floor and an inn for sexual intercourse on the second floor) that once existed in Honmoku, Yokohama, and the legendary star ``Meriken Ohama.''
-Attempt to perform "Kuni Yokohama Ohama-sama" at the school festival.
-However, the adults objected, saying, ``It's not appropriate for the school spirit for high school students to act out a story about prostitutes.''
-A completely original musical based on real people and places, set in a modern high school drama club, and intertwined with conflicts over sexuality and women's independence.
+The drama club of Honmoku Jyuniten High School attempts to perform a script called "Nihonkoku Yokohama Ohama-sama" at the school festival, which is based on a real "chabuya" (a dance hall on the first floor and a lodging for sexual intercourse on the second floor) that once existed in Honmoku, Yokohama, and the legendary star "Meriken Ohama".
+However, the adults object, saying that "it is not appropriate for the school's spirit for high school students to act out a story about prostitutes".
+This completely original musical is set in a modern high school drama club and revolves around real people and places, while also involving conflicts over "sex" and "female independence".

-*The afternoon session on the 12th will be an after-talk event, and the other sessions will include a mini-review show.
+*The afternoon show on the 12th will feature an after-talk event, while the other shows will feature a mini review show.

-¥4000 General, ¥2000 University students, vocational school students, drama students, high school students and under (+200 yen on the day)
+¥4000 General admission, ¥2000 University students, vocational school students, theater students, high school students and younger (+200 yen on the day)

 Ticket Reservation